sukhad123/GroceryBuddy_Backend/README.md

 # 🧠 GroceryGame Backend — Next.js API Server

 This is the **backend** of the [GroceryGame](https://github.com/sukhad123/testGrocery) project — a smart, AI-powered grocery shopping app.
-The backend is built using **Next.js API Routes**, handling user requests, chat integrations, and collaborative logic.
+The backend is built using **Next.js API Routes**, handling user requests, chat integrations, and collaborative logic along with database on postgreSQL on prisma.

 ## 🚀 Features